MSVerse/Wordlist/README.md

 wordlist generator

 # Announcement
-The creator of the wordlist tool is not responsible at all.
+The creator of the wordlist tool is not responsible for any consequences or misuse that may arise from using this tool.
+The tool is provided as-is without any warranty.
+Please use it responsibly and at your own risk.
+The creator shall not be held liable for any damages or issues caused by the use or misuse of this tool.

 # Usage
 ```